Data Hoarding - Archives

 Description:

-The National Archives is a common term to designate a government funded archival institution focused on cataloging and making available historically significant works from the country in question.
+The National Archives is a common term to designate a government funded archival institution focused on cataloging and making available historically significant works from the country in question, usually through government mandated processes.

 Links: